Each-way betting splits your stake into two bets: one to win, one to place.

 The strategy is to back the second or third favourite each way because there is value in the place part of the bet.
 If you divide 9/2 by 1/5 you get odds of 1.9 to place – but the true price of placing could be much lower because of the make-up of the race.

-In the place-only market on Betfair, the price might be trading at 1.6 for example.
+In the place-only market on Betfair, the price might be trading at 1.6, for example.
 Plus, you have the added bonus of the third favourite actually winning the race.
 These are the types of races and situations that bookmakers hate, and they generally don’t like laying those types of each-way bets.
 It’s fantastic value for the punter.

-Check out this video guide:
+Check out this video guide…

 Extra Places

 Building your understanding of each way betting is a key component in profiting from the sport horse racing.
-Pairing this knowledge with expert tips can allow you to push your profit margins even further!
+Pairing this knowledge with expert tips can allow you to push your profit margins even further.

 When To Not Bet Each Way Explained…

 We’ve highlighted a couple of excellent each-way strategies above, but there are also times when you shouldn’t bet each way.
-As you would have noticed above too, you can’t bet each way when there are less than five runners in a race.
+As you would have noticed above too, you can’t bet each way when there are fewer than five runners in a race.
 Even though there is an each-way option for up to seven runners, we wouldn’t recommend betting each way when there are only two places on offer.
-This is just something that most often isn’t value, and it’s best avoided unless you’re really confident it’s a value play.
+This is just something that most often isn’t valuable, and it’s best avoided unless you’re really confident it’s a value play.

 It is also advisable not to bet each way when the odds are low.

 For example, there’s very little value in betting each way on a 6/4 shot.
 Some punters bet each way at 2/1 – the place odds are 1.4 which is 2/5, this can offer marginal value, but you’re probably better off backing the horse in the place market on Betfair.
-There would only be a handful of situations where the horse would be trading under 1.4 in the place market on Betfair Exchange – the most likely races this can happen is maidens.
+There would only be a handful of situations where the horse would be trading under 1.4 in the place market on Betfair Exchange – the most likely races where this can happen are maidens.

 The best and easiest way to find value betting each way is to check the place market on Betfair Exchange.
 The place market on Betfair is Place Only and very simple to understand.
-It will help you spot the “bad each way” prices and profit from the bookmaker each-way terms.
+It will help you spot the “bad each way” prices and profit from the bookmaker’s each-way terms.

 Related: Arbitrage Betting: 5 Secrets for Massive Risk-Free Profits!